Sometimes, our best strategy is to focus on the finest details, or on one task alone.

 - The fox knows many things, but the hedgehog knows one big thing. [attributed to the Greek poet Archilochus]

-Some people cast their attention to many things, the Renaissance Man for example.
-Others focus on one thing.
-Neither approach necessarily is right or wrong.
+“Attention is the important ability to flexibly control limited computational resources.”
+Some people cast their attention to many things, the Renaissance Man for example; or from a broad perspective.
+Others focus narrowly on one thing.
+Neither approach necessarily is right or wrong; often, they are yin and yang.
 Each person is challenged to find the mix that best suits her.

 Today’s topic is focus, whose meaning here is concentration on a narrow band of concerns, often one concern.
 The research scientist who spends a lifetime on one project, the football coach who dedicates his life to the sport and the parent who spends many years devoted to a child’s upbringing are examples of focus.